metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 - Store the corresponding sent secret share (generated by themselves for this participant index) as the `participant_index`-th entry in the `received_shares` list.

 _Note_: Participant indices can be pre-assigned along with the generation parameters.
 This allows early generation of `sent_shares` and simplifies the protocol.
 However, this approach eliminates the ability to select from a candidate pool and introduces several risks:
-- Key bias attacks: A malicious orchestrator could manipulate participant ordering to bias the resulting key material.
+- Key bias attacks: A malicious coordinator could manipulate participant ordering to bias the resulting key material.
-- Trust assumption increase: Participants must fully trust the orchestrator to assign indices honestly.
+- Trust assumption increase: Participants must fully trust the coordinator to assign indices honestly.
 - ZKP compatibility: Pre-assigned indices not derived deterministically from in-protocol values may complicate or prevent the construction of zero-knowledge proofs of correctness.

 ### Distribution of polynomial commitments

-Once participant indices have been assigned, the orchestrator MUST send each participant the full list of polynomial commitments — one for each participant — as a confirmation of inclusion in the generation process.
+Once participant indices have been assigned, the coordinator MUST send each participant the full list of polynomial commitments — one for each participant — as a confirmation of inclusion in the generation process.
 The participant's own commitments MAY be omitted, as they are already known locally.
 The participant index of every other participant is deduced by the position of their polynomial commitments in the list.

 Participants that do not receive this confirmation within a predefined timeout MUST assume they were not selected and MUST destroy their local state.

 _Note_: In a standard or an implementation or protocol built on this specification, this step may be treated as a separate message or bundled with participant index assignment.
 In the latter case, the participant's own commitments MUST be included, so that the receiver may determine its own participant index by its position in the list.
-The polynomial commitments MAY be exchanged directly by the participants over a point-to-point channel, as long as the orchestrator records a commitment for their values.
+The polynomial commitments MAY be exchanged directly by the participants over a point-to-point channel, as long as the coordinator records a commitment for their values.

 ### Exchange of secret shares between participants